NI Grammar School Admission criteria for

 SPECIAL CIRCUMSTANCES and/or SPECIAL PROVISION:

-In the absence of an AQE common entrance assessment, the Special Circumstances mechanism cannot be used.
-Applications for Special Provision may be made under limited conditions, outlined in Section B below.
-If parents are making a claim for their child to be considered under Special Provision they should note that they are required to:
+If parents are making a claim for their child to be considered under Special Circumstances or Special Provision they should note that they are required to:

-• obtain a copy of Form SC20, obtainable from the AQE office or the AQE website;
+• obtain a copy of Form SC21, obtainable from the AQE website or office;

-• complete the form, setting out the precise reason the applicant is seeking Special Provision.
-Supporting documentary evidence, independent where possible, should also be provided where appropriate in cases of Special Provision, for the purpose of verification; the Principal’s PA can provide advice on the types of supplementary evidence to be provided.
+• complete the form, setting out the precise nature of the Special Circumstances claimed and indicate how this has impacted on your child or the reason the applicant is seeking Special Provision.
+In all cases, evidence must be provided, independent where possible, medical or otherwise, where medical means examined by a GP or other suitably qualified medical practitioner in relation to the named illness/condition.
+Supporting documentary evidence, independent where possible, must also be provided where appropriate in cases of Special Provision, for the purpose of verification; the Principal’s PA can provide advice on the types of supplementary evidence to be provided.

-All information should be supplied to the School at the same time as the Transfer Application.
+• Provide academic evidence as outlined in Sections 11 and 18 under Arrangements for Special Circumstances and Special Provision.
+All information must be supplied to the School at the same time as the Transfer Form.

 RESPECTIVE FUNCTIONS OF THE BOARD OF GOVERNORS AND PRINCIPAL IN RELATION TO ADMISSIONS TO THE SCHOOL

 Bangor Grammar School has traditionally drawn from all sections of the community irrespective of religious affiliation, ethnic or social origin.
 Over recent decades the demand for places has always exceeded the number of places available.
-In accordance with regulations laid down by the Department of Education, the Board of Governors herein publishes the criteria which it will use in the selection of applicants for entry into Year 8 before the start of the school year 2021/2022.
-It should be noted that a reciprocal arrangement, as indicated in criteria 3ii exists with Glenlola Collegiate School.
+In accordance with regulations laid down by the Department of Education, the Board of Governors herein publishes the criteria which it will use in the selection of boys for entry into Year 8 before the start of the school year 2020/2021.
+It should be noted that a reciprocal arrangement, as indicated in non-academic criterion 4(ii), exists with Glenlola Collegiate School.

-In accordance with statutory requirements, throughout the application of the criteria set out below, any applicant resident in Northern Ireland at the time of their proposed admission to the School will be selected for admission to the School before any applicant not so resident in Northern Ireland.
+Admission is open to boys and in accordance with statutory requirements, throughout the application of the criteria set out below, any boy resident in Northern Ireland at the time of their proposed admission to the School will be selected for admission to the School before any boy not so resident in Northern Ireland.